Easy Vegan Mayonnaise

 Adding oil to a food processor to make vegan mayonnaise

-Delicious Ways To Use Homemade Mayonnaise
+Ways to Use Vegan Mayonnaise

 Homemade vegan mayonnaise isn’t just for sandwiches!
-Use it to make one of these delicious salads: We love using it to make our Potato Salad, our Creamy Coleslaw or our Broccoli Salad.
+Use it to make one of these delicious salads: We love using it to make our potato salad, our creamy coleslaw or our broccoli salad.

 You can also turn mayo into your own creamy salad dressings!
-Try this simple Tartar Sauce.
+Try this simple tartar sauce.

 Homemade Vegan Mayonnaise

-Easy Homemade Vegan Mayonnaise
+Easy Vegan Mayonnaise

 • PREP